What is the UK GDPR?

 Why do you need to take action?

-Under the DPA, organisations were thought to be compliant until there was a data breach.
-Under the GDPR, you need to have evidence that you are compliant from the start.
-This means that you need to have documents and processes in place to demonstrate you are following the regulations and ensuring the safeguarding of the data that you hold.
+Under the DPA 1998, organisations were deemed compliant until there was a breach.
+Under GDPR, organisations will need to have evidence that they are compliant from the start.
+This means that you, as a transport business, need to have documents and processes in place to demonstrate you are following the regulations and ensuring the safeguarding of the data that you hold.

-What do you need to do as an early years provider?
+What do you need to do as a haulage operator?

 You must register with the Information Commissioner’s Office (ICO) if you have not done so already.
-As an early years provider, you are a data controller (you are processing personal data) which means you must register with the ICO.
-Find a list of the ICO fees in a Q&A here.
+As a haulage operator, your business can act both as “data controller” (if you hold drivers’ tachograph data for example) or “processor” which means you must register with the ICO.

-Compile a “catalogue” of all the information that your provision holds and processes, often referred to as an Information Asset Register.
-This should include the following.
+Compile and retain a “catalogue” of all the information that your organisation holds and processes, often referred to as an Information Asset Register.
+This will include the following.

 Is it personal or sensitive?